ratfactor/HummingJay/README.markdown

-`requestData`       | deserialized JSON data (or null if none) `rawRequestData`    | raw request body (string) `jsonError`         | string with terse description of error or 'none' `jsonMessage`       | string wth English description of a json_decode error
+`requestData`       | deserialized JSON data (or null if none) `rawRequestData`    | raw request body (string) `jsonError`         | string with terse description of error or 'none'

 Here's an example which gets a URI parameter and some JSON data from the request body: